You are here

 If a decision is made to continue GOCOVRI, patients should be advised not to drive and to avoid other potentially dangerous activities.
 There is insufficient information to establish that dose reduction will eliminate episodes of falling asleep while engaged in activities of daily living or daytime somnolence.

-Suicidality And Depression
+Suicidality and Depression

 In controlled clinical trials, suicidal ideation or suicide attempt was reported in 2% of GOCOVRI-treated patients and 0% of placebo-treated patients.
 Depression or depressed mood was reported in 6% of GOCOVRI-treated patients and 1% of placebo-treated patients.
-Confusional state was reported in 3% of GOCOVRI-treated patients and 2% of placebo-treated patients.
-Apathy was reported in 2% of GOCOVRI-treated patients and 0% of placebo-treated patients.

 Monitor patients for depression, including suicidal ideation or behavior.
 Prescribers should consider whether the benefits outweigh the risks of treatment with GOCOVRI in patients with a history of suicidality or depression.